 Are There Other Ways to Win Benefits?

 It is possible to get approved for Social Security Disability benefits even if the Grid rules indicate that someone in your situation is not disabled.
-Impairments that are not related to your physical capacity to perform work, such as mental health conditions or difficulty with fine motor skills (use of your hands and fingers), may be severe enough to win your case.
+Impairments unrelated to your physical capacity to perform work, such as mental health conditions or difficulty with fine motor skills (use of your hands and fingers), may be severe enough to win your case.
 Having multiple medical conditions may also help.

 Many of these claims will be denied, so you may need to appeal (often more than once) to get approved.
 Working with an experienced disability lawyer may help you improve your chances of winning your case.